 Housing & Residence Life expects that you spend a minimum of 4-5 evenings per week in your house, available to your residents.

-Resident Heads are provided a variety of training opportunities, including in-services prior to the start your appointment, extensive training in fall (typically the first 2 weeks of September), and quarterly in-services during the academic year.
+Resident Heads are provided a variety of training opportunities, including in-services prior to the start your appointment, extensive training in fall (during the last 2 weeks of August and early September), and quarterly in-services during the academic year.
 Training dates will be shared during the spring quarter prior to your appointment.

 All staff are required to attend quarterly Saturday in-service training sessions.
 New RHs are also required to participate in a series of training meetings scheduled on Fridays throughout the academic year.

 All staff are expected to attend Resident Head training.
 The dates will be announced in advance.
 Staff will need to make arrangements for childcare and absences from work and studies to attend training.

 Yes, dogs, cats and fish are allowed.
 There are explicit guidelines for the breeds, weight, and number of pets that RHs may bring into the residence halls and approval must be approved by the Housing & Residence Life Office.